cleemesser/python-edf/README.rst

    - [ ] test edflib code for utf-8 and short (int16) vs int (int32) digital writes
    - [x] create mirror on github
    - [ ] investigate manylinux solution to wheels.
 [PEP 513](https://www.python.org/dev/peps/pep-0513/) and
-   - [ ] fix python packaging problems so that pip installs work again
+   - [/] fix python packaging problems so that pip installs work again
+         - progress: as of 0.84 have sdist installs working on linux